mundodigitalpro/compose-desktop-chatbot/README.md

 cd compose-desktop-chatbot
 ```

-2. Run the setup script:
+2. Run the appropriate setup script for your OS:

+### Windows:
 ```powershell
 .\setup-dev-env.ps1
 ```